Chace0219/ESP32-Watson-IOT-OTA/README.md

 - Porting SecureHTTPUpdate Class from ESP8266
 - Implementation MbedTLS on ESP32
 - OTA from Bluemix Storage Service on Watson IOT
+- Property class instead of EEPROM on ESP32